 Huawei executive has strong case against extradition: Canadian envoy

-OTTAWA: A top executive from Huawei Technologies Co Ltd being held in Canada can make "strong arguments" against extradition to the United States, in part due to remarks made by U.S. President Donald Trump, Canada's ambassador to China said.
+OTTAWA: A top executive from Huawei Technologies Co Ltd being held in Canada can make "strong arguments" against extradition to the United States, in part due to President Donald Trump's politicization of the case, Canada's ambassador to China said.

-Canadian envoy John McCallum's comments to Chinese-language media, which were made on Tuesday and broadcast on Wednesday, are the most explicit indication yet from a Canadian official that Meng Wanzhou, Huawei's chief financial officer, may not be sent to the United States.
+Canadian envoy John McCallum's comments to Chinese-language media, which were broadcast on Wednesday, are the most explicit sign yet from a Canadian official that Meng Wanzhou, Huawei's chief financial officer, may not be sent to the United States.

-McCallum also said Meng's extradition "would not be a happy outcome," a comment that could irritate the Trump administration, which has generally cool relations with Canadian Prime Minister Justin Trudeau's Liberal government.

 Meng was detained on Dec.
-1 in Vancouver, where she is currently under house arrest.
-She was arrested at the request of the United States https://reut.rs/2HuT3WE over alleged violations of U.S. sanctions on Iran.
+1 in Vancouver at the request of the United States https://reut.rs/2HuT3WE over alleged violations of U.S. sanctions on Iran.
+She is currently under house arrest and China is demanding that she be freed https://reut.rs/2CDejnG.

-Trump last month told Reuters he would intervene in the Meng case if it served national security interests or helped close a trade deal with China.
-Canadian Foreign Minister Chrystia Freeland quickly warned Washington not to politicize extradition cases.

 "Canada does not sign onto these Iran sanctions.
-So I think she has some strong arguments she can make before a judge," he said.
-Freeland's office was not immediately available for comment.
+So I think she (Meng) has some strong arguments she can make before a judge," he said.

 The U.S. Justice Department has until Jan.
 30 to file a formal extradition request and Canadian officials will then take up to a month to decide whether an extradition hearing is warranted.
 Legal experts say they expect a hearing to be held.